|

 During

-my time of involvement with PiA (and previously HGG
+my time of involvement with PiA (and previously HGG Society)

-for PID patients improve tremendously throughout the UK and I
+improve tremendously throughout the UK and I believe this is in

-believe this is in part down to a Patient Organisation who worked
+part down to a Patient Organisation who worked tirelessly to help achieve

-opportunity to wish everyone very good health in the future.
+to wish everyone very good health in the future.

 Regarding

-the future for a new Patient Organisation representing children and
+the future for a new Patient Organisation representing children

-COURSE WE CAN.
+OF COURSE WE CAN.

 Kathryn